NOTE 2.1 - MATERIAL ACCOUNTING POLICIES

 • net interest expense or income; and

-• re-measurement Short-term employee benefits
+Short-term employee benefits

-The undiscounted amount of short-term employee benefits expected to be paid in exchange for the services rendered by employees are recognised on an undiscounted accrual
+The undiscounted amount of short-term employee benefits expected to be paid in exchange for the

-basis during the year when the employees render the services.
+services rendered by employees are recognised on an undiscounted accrual basis during the year when the employees render the services.
 These benefits include performance incentive and compensated absences which are expected to occur within twelve months after the end of the period in which the employee renders the related services.

 Long-term employee benefits

-Compensated absences which are not expected to occur within twelve months after the end of the period in which the employee renders the related service are recognised as a liability at the present value of the defined benefit obligation as at the Balance Sheet date.
-The cost of providing benefits is determined using the projected unit credit method, with actuarial valuations being carried out at each Balance Sheet date.
+Compensated absences which are not expected to occur within twelve months after the end of the period in which the employee renders the related service are recognised as a liability at the present value of the defined benefit obligation as at the balance sheet date.
+The cost of providing benefits is determined using the projected unit credit method, with actuarial valuations being carried out at each balance sheet date.
 Actuarial gains and losses are recognised in the Statement of Profit and Loss in the period in which they occur.
 The Company presents the entire leave liability as current liability, since it does not have an unconditional right to defer its settlement for 12 months after the reporting period.

 G Property, Plant and Equipment (PPE)

-Land and buildings held for use in the production or supply of goods or services, or for administrative purposes, are stated in the balance sheet at cost less accumulated depreciation and accumulated impairment losses (if any).
-Freehold land is not depreciated and have been measured at fair value at the date of transition i.e. April 01,2015 to Ind AS.
+Land and buildings held for use in the production or supply of goods or services, or for administrative purposes, are stated in the Balance Sheet at cost less accumulated depreciation and accumulated impairment losses (if any).
+Freehold land is not depreciated and have been measured at fair value at the date of transition i.e. April 01, 2015 to Ind AS.
 The Company regards the fair value as deemed cost at the transition date.

-Properties in the course of construction for production, supply or administrative purposes are carried at cost, less any recognised impairment loss.
 Property, plant and equipment except freehold land acquired before the date of transition to Ind AS is carried at cost net of accumulated depreciation and accumulated impairment losses if any.
-Freehold land acquired before the date of transition to Ind AS are carried at deemed cost being fair value as at the date of transition to Ind AS.
 Cost comprises of its purchase price including non-refundable duties and taxes and excluding any trade discount and rebates and any directly attributable costs of bringing the asset to it working condition and location for its intended use.
-Cost also includes professional fees and, for qualifying assets, borrowing costs capitalised
+Cost also includes professional fees and, for qualifying

-in accordance with the Company's accounting policy (refer note 2.1 (D)).
-Such properties are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
+assets, borrowing costs capitalised in accordance with the Company's accounting policy (refer note 2.1 (D)).
+Such items are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
 Depreciation of these assets commences when the assets are ready for their intended use.

 The Company reviews the estimated residual values and expected useful lives of assets at least annually.
 In particular, the Company considers the impact of health, safety and environmental legislation in its assessment of expected useful lives and estimated residual values.